 Even before the pandemic hit, date nights were hard to schedule and harder to keep.
 Getting a babysitter and getting out of the house was difficult.
 Now with social distancing, it is even harder to get a babysitter.
-It can also be frustrating with needing to take precautions when going out.
+It can also be frustrating to need to take precautions when going out.
 Many times it may not even feel worth it.
-The problem with this is that date nights are still essential and a great way to reconnect with your partner.
+The problem is that date nights are still essential and a great way to reconnect with your partner.
 When you have kids, just getting time to talk to each other, let alone have quality time, is difficult.
 Kids are always talking over you, and you can barely hear yourself think a lot of the time.
 Fortunately, you don’t have to leave home to reconnect with your spouse.
 Instead, you can use the time you do have in a better way.
 So, you can have a date in your home and make it a lot of fun with these at-home date night ideas.

 12 At-Home Date Ideas for When the Kids Are in Bed

 1. Have a movie night.

 After days of watching kid programming, an adult movie night will be a welcome break for both of you.
 What you watch with the kids is severely restricted, so choose a favorite you cannot watch in front of your kids.
 It will help your brain and help you reconnect.
 You can also make treats and snuggle on the couch.

 2. Have a game night.

 Get some board games out and have a game night with just the two of you.
 You can have some friendly competition and play games you usually cannot play because they are too complicated or inappropriate for the kids.

 3. Cook or bake something together.

 When you have kids, you spend a lot of time preparing food for them.
 It can be hard to make the food you want to eat.
 You can take your time and prepare a meal together for you to enjoy.
-By preparing your meal without the kids, you can revisit an old favorite or make something to reminisce.
+By preparing your meal without the kids, you can revisit an old favorite or make something to reminisce about.

 4. Have a cooking or baking competition.